Kermalis/VGMusicStudio/README.md

 * Voice table - Figure out squares
 * Include offsets in config for sample/voicetable instead of hardcoding them for the English rom
 * Understand commands F4 & F5
+* MIDI saving

 ## General
+* MIDI saving - preview the MIDI with the Sequencer class
+* MIDI saving - UI with saving options, such as remapping
 * Fix voicetable saver & MIDI keyboard
 * Have mixer output based on callbacks instead of WASAPI
 * Have mixer send output always to eliminate reverb when stopping and allow MIDI keyboard/voicetable UI to play instruments